TheDarkerPath/dnd-fatal-outcome-odds/README.md

 the simulation but we also mean very serious or character-retiring outcomes).
 On a fumble or crit, a d100 is rolled and the result checked against a fumble or crit table which specifies the outcome.
-This program simulates this scenario using a Monte Carlo approach and can optionally plot the cumulative occurrence of fatal outcomes over time for each run.
-It also calculates probabilities of fatal outcomes from the generated data for each run which can be used to check the model against predicted ideal probabilities.
+This program simulates this scenario using a Monte Carlo approach and plots the cumulative occurrence of fatal outcomes over time for each run (ie. for each iteration of the simulation).
+It also calculates observed probabilities of fatal outcomes from the generated data for each run which can be used to check the model against predicted ideal probabilities.

-In the cumulative fatal outcomes plot, runs are plotted as different colour lines and superimposed on the same axes for easy comparison.
+In the cumulative fatal outcomes plot, individual runs are plotted as different colour lines and superimposed on the same figure for easy comparison.
 Verticals in the plot represent fatal outcomes for player characters.
 The text console output shows summary stats for each run by default and but full dice rolls can also be displayed.
 (CAUTION: this is turned off by default to minimise execution time.
 If changing this setting be careful not to run a large simulation or you may find the program becomes unresponsive)

-In addition, an ideal Poisson distribution can optionally be calculated and plotted for the given starting parameters.
-This is then plotted against observed probability of a given total fatal outcome across multiple runs to see how well the observed probabilities compare with theoretical predictions.
+An ideal Poisson distribution is also calculated and plotted on a separate figure for the given starting parameters.
+Observed probability of a given total fatal outcome across multiple simulation runs is tracked and plotted in the same figure to see how well observed probabilities compare with theoretical predictions.

-NOTE: If options are set to plot both graphs (cumulative fatal outcomes per run AND Poisson statistics), the first plot must be closed to display the second plot.

-Starting parameters can be varied as follows:
-- cutoffs for crits and fumbles on the d20 (must be between 1 and 20)
-- fatal outcome cutoffs on the d100 (can be > 100 which means no fatal outcomes for that type of roll)
-- the number of players
-- the number of turns per run (a turn represents the DM and all players attacking once)
-- the number of runs (number of iterations of the simulation)
-- whether to display every roll or only show a summary for each run
-- whether to display predicted vs observed Poisson statistics for probability of given number of fatal outcomes per run

 This model uses a highly simplified version of combat.
 It does not attempt to model creatures with multi-attack or similar skills.
 It also does not